 During Easter term the library has a collection of relaxation aids that are left out in the Garden Room, including colouring books, origami, jigsaws, and puzzles.

 The University Counselling Service provides free, confidential and professional counselling to all students.
 You can make an appointment online by filling in a pre-counselling form, or you can download a form; feel free to give as much or as little information as you are comfortable with.
 Any information you give will remain confidential within the Counselling Service and once you have submitted a form, the Counselling Service will contact you to arrange for you to see a suitable counsellor at a time that you can manage.

 The Student Union provides a Student Advice Service for confidential advice ranging from making friends through academic support to student finance.

 Linkline is a telephone listening and information service (01223 744444) run by students for students in Cambridge.
 The telephone lines are open from 7pm until 7am each night during full term, and there will always be both a male and female volunteer available.
 Linkline is not a counselling service and so the volunteers won’t tell you what to do, but they will provide a confidential listening ear.

 The Samaritans say: “Talk to us any time you like, in your own way, and off the record about whatever’s getting to you.
 You don’t have to be suicidal.
 If you have any concerns about our service before you try it, we want to reassure you about them here.
 If you can’t find what you’re looking for, just get in touch and ask us about it.
 Please don’t suffer alone.”
 Call 08457 909090.

-There are many professional counsellors and psychotherapists around Cambridge.
+There are many professional counsellors around Cambridge.
 Counselling Directory provides an easy way to find them.